 For all Authorized Nurse Visits, providers are encouraged to use professional judgment to determine whether a face-to-face visit is needed in order to complete the task.
-For example, if medications have been physically set up for two or three weeks, telephone or tele-monitoring can be used to check on clients on weeks that it is not necessary for the provider nurse to go to the home for medication setup.
-There are no set time parameters on telephone visits however, every time the nurse is conducting a nurse visit no matter what the reason for the visit is, the nurse needs to be checking on the participant as a whole utilizing the sample triage form or something similar to it.
-It's important that since a nurse isn't going out into the home that the phone calls are thorough in order to ensure the safety and wellbeing of the participant.
+For example, if medications have been physically set up for two or three weeks, telephone or tele-monitoring can be used to check on clients on weeks that it is not necessary for the provider nurse to go to the home for medication set-up.